 The Apple Watch is one of our favorite gadgets for fitness, time tracking, messages on the go, and more.
-(And what's more, it looks great on all wrist sizes — whether you're a 7-year-old second grader or a 76-year-old senior), and it's pretty simple to start using your Apple Watch.
-If you've just picked up a new Apple Watch, we can help you get it set up, customize it to your liking, and find the best accessories depending on your activities.
+(And what's more, it looks great on all wrist sizes — whether you're a 7-year-old second-grader or a 76-year-old senior), and it's pretty simple to start using your Apple Watch.
+If you've just picked up a new one, we can help you get it set up, customize it to your liking, and find the best accessories depending on your activities.
 After all, the best Apple Watch, is the Apple Watch you love the most.
 Here's how you can start using your Apple Watch right now!

 What's new with Apple Watch?

-The Apple Watch Series 5 is Apple's latest and greatest Apple Watch.
-It's actually the sixth version.
+The Apple Watch Series 6 is Apple's latest and greatest Apple Watch.
+It's actually the seventh version.
 The original Apple Watch has been dubbed "Series 0" because Series 1 took its name the next year.
-Series 5 sports an always-on display (finally!), a built-in compass, and international emergency calling on cellular models, even when roaming, even when no cellular plan is in place.
+Series 6 sports an always-on altimeter, blood oxygen monitoring, and an ECG app, to give you even more health data and better fitness tracking than ever before!

 How to set up and pair your Apple Watch with your iPhone